Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 # Troubleshooting
-## Debug tools
+## Debug commands

 There are a few client-side commands that you can use to check the behaviours of your modules.
 ```
-/variants-cit module <context> <module id> [summary|dump|walkthrough]
+/variants-cit module <hook> <module id> [summary|dump|walkthrough]
 ```
-`context` will be either "`item_model`" (by default) or "`equippable`" depending on what has been defined in your module.
+`hook` will be either "`item_model`" (by default) or "`equippable`" depending on what has been defined in your module.

 > [!TIP]
 >
 > You can use `F3 + D` to clear the in-game chat.
-For commands that give a lot of feedback, this can make it easier to see where things start.
+For commands that give a lot of feedback, this will make it easier to find where things start.

 ### Command: `summary`
-On most module, `summary` will simply give you the amout of variants that this module manages.
+On most module, `summary` will simply give you the amout of variants that this module manages, and the components it relies on.

 On `enchant_vector` modules, this will also give the list of unique enchantments that are present on your models.
 This can be a quick way to check if any of those models has a mispelled name.